Manuel

 Notable People Named Manuel

-Manuel Roxas - Manuel Acuña Roxas was a Filipino lawyer and politician who became the fifth president of the Philippines, serving from 1946 until his death in 1948.
+Manuel Roxas was a Filipino lawyer and statesman who briefly led the Commonwealth in 1946 and then became the first president of the independent Third Republic, serving until his death in 1948.

-Manuel Arturo Merino de Lama is a Peruvian politician who briefly served as President of Peru for six days in November 2020 and was previously the President of Congress.
+Manuel Arturo Merino de Lama is a Peruvian politician who briefly served as president in November 2020, was President of Congress in 2020, and held multiple congressional terms representing Tumbes.

-Manuel Azaña Díaz was a prominent Spanish politician who served as Prime Minister of the Second Spanish Republic and was the last President of the Republic, known for his leadership during the Spanish Civil War.
+Manuel Azaña Díaz was a Spanish statesman, organizer of the Popular Front, Prime Minister, and the last President of the Second Spanish Republic, leading the Republican cause during the Civil War.

 Sophia Castellano